Automattic/jetpack/readme.txt

 1. Is wp-content writable by the web server?
 2. Is there a wp-content/wp-cache-config.php ?
 If not, copy the file wp-super-cache/wp-cache-config-sample.php to wp-content/wp-cache-config.php and make sure WPCACHEHOME points at the right place. "plugins" should be "mu-plugins" if you're using WordPress MU.
 3. Is there a wp-content/advanced-cache.php ?
 If not, then you must symlink wp-super-cache/wp-cache-phase1.php to it with this command while in the wp-content folder.
+(WordPress MU users should replace "plugins" with "mu-plugins".)

     `ln -s plugins/wp-super-cache/wp-cache-phase1.php advanced-cache.php`
 If you can't do that, then copy the file.
 That will work too.